Skip to main content

 Assessment Rationale And Relationship

-1. Students will first write a 1500 word critical reflection of 2-3 texts from the reading list.
-This will give them the grounding in some of the theoretical and conceptual issues that run through the module.
+1. Students will be offered a formative assessment mid-semester.
+This will involve writing a critical reflection of 2-3 texts from the reading list.
+This should be no more than 1500 words.
+This assessment will give the students the grounding in some of the theoretical and conceptual issues that run through the module and support the development of critical writing skills.

-2. At the end of the module students will write a 2500 word critical commentary on a topic of their choosing.
+2. At the end of the module students will write a 3000 word critical commentary on a topic of their choosing.
 This exercise will allow students to develop their written and analytic skills alongside their empirical and theoretical knowledge of the subject.
-They will select their own individual topics (reflecting their own specific interests and those covered in the module) and be able to demonstrate detailed critical knowledge about the specific topic to include a review of relevant theoretical and empirical texts.
+The assessment requires students to identify a problem, construct a question, research it, and analyse it using the conceptual and theoretical resources presented in the module.
+Students will select their own individual topics (reflecting their own specific interests and those covered in the module).
 There is an expectation that students reflect on contemporary issues of inequality, and how these intersect.

 Reading Lists